-Herbert Hoover National Historic Site
+2. Herbert Hoover National Historic Site

-210.5 miles (3- to 3.5-hours) from Chicago
+210.5 miles (3 to 3.5 hours) from Chicago

-Located just over three hours due west of Chicago, West Branch, Iowa, is the birthplace and final resting place of Herbert Hoover, the 31st U.S. president.
+West Branch, Iowa, is the birthplace and final resting place of Herbert Hoover, the 31st U.S. president.
 Visitors can enter this National Historic Site for free and enjoy a variety of educational and outdoor activities.
 Learn about the former president’s life by visiting his birthplace cottage, schoolhouse, religious meetinghouse and his father’s blacksmith shop.
 When you want to break for food, you can eat under a picnic shelter, right where Hoover himself picnicked.
 There are also more than two miles of picturesque trails running through the Herbert Hoover National Historic Site that are open year round.

-Cuyahoga Valley National Park
+3. Cuyahoga Valley National Park

-348 miles (5.5-hours) from Chicago
+348 miles (5.5 hours) from Chicago

-Don’t let the drive time to the park scare you off — there will be plenty of ways for you to stretch your legs once you arrive at this breathtaking national park that sits between Cleveland and Akron, Ohio.
+Don’t let the drive time to the park scare you off — there will be plenty of ways for you to stretch your legs once you arrive at this breathtaking Midwest national park that sits between Cleveland and Akron, Ohio.
 Hiking trails range from nearly flat and accessible to rugged and challenging.
-Those who prefer two wheels can bike the Towpath Trail, a historic route of the Ohio & Erie Canal, or gear up and go down the mountain bike trail.
+Those who prefer to navigate on two wheels can bike the Towpath Trail, a historic route that follows the Ohio & Erie Canal, or gear up and go down the mountain bike trail.
 There is also canoeing and kayaking available on the Cuyahoga River, as well as opportunities to fish, golf, go horseback riding and enjoy winter sports.
 Keep an eye out for local wildlife, too, like eagles, deer, beavers and herons.

-Cuyahoga Valley National Park has no entrance fee and it’s open every day of the year.
+Cuyahoga Valley National Park has no entrance fee and is open every day of the year.
 Given the distance of this park from Chicago, you’ll definitely want to stay a night or two to make the most of your time here.
 There are two accommodation options inside the park, one of which occupies a building from 1848 that is on the National Register of Historic Places.
 Although camping isn’t allowed in the park, there are nearby campgrounds and RV lots for those interested in a more rustic experience.

-Tips for traveling to national parks
+Tips for traveling to Midwest national parks

 Avail can get you there

 You’ve got your national park adventure planned out and all that’s left is to rent a car.
 Skip the hassle and headache of traditional car rental counters by using Avail car sharing.
-Our convenient neighborhood locations around Chicago are self-service, so you can grab the keys for the car you booked and hit the road without ever waiting in line.
-Plus, every trip is protected by Allstate insurance and includes 24/7 roadside assistance, so you can enjoy your national park road trip with peace of mind.
+Our dozens of convenient neighborhood locations around Chicago are self-service, so you can grab the keys for the car you booked and hit the road without ever waiting in line.
+Plus, every trip is protected by Allstate insurance and includes 24/7 roadside assistance, so you can enjoy your Midwest national park road trip with peace of mind.